 - Chemicals and Miscellaneous (Scientific and Musical Instruments).

 Collier's photographs were used to make commemorative albums.
 The library holds two of these albums.
 One was presented to Edward Parker member of the British and Midland Institute and Chairman of the organising committee for the 1886 'Exhibition of Local Manufactures and Natural History'.
 The other album was presented to Charles Hart co-opted member of Birmingham Council's Museum and School of Art Committee and Honorary Secretary to the organising committee.

 The collections have the references MS 2743 and MS 2744.
 You can book an appointment to view the original prints in the Wolfson Centre, subject to handling requirements.
-Please note that due to the extremely fragile nature of some items in this collection access may be limited.
+Access may be limited due to the extremely fragile nature of some items in this collection.